franlamsft/demo2/README.md

 I, franla@microsoft.com, am trying to add to this repo.

 ###Section 3
-In this section I re-itrerate the need to make changes to the repo. franla@microsoft.com
+In this section I re-itrerate the need to make changes to the repo.

+_franla@microsoft.com_

+Add another line of meaningless test and push it.

 Quick Start
 -----------